 - Using wet suppression – water combined with a chemical surfactant or binding agent in the form of a spray, mist, or fog to control dust particles to help protect workers

 - Personal protective equipment (PPE) – specialized clothing or equipment, including masks and respirators, worn by workers for protection against hazardous materials

 - Protecting the skin with SPF 30+ sunscreen, clothing, and/or shade equipment to mitigate the risk of melanoma and other skin cancers

 Best practices for safety and health on construction sites include training, protective equipment, and hazard control measures.
 OSHA requires employers to administer medical questionnaires to employees exposed to asbestos above permissible limits and develop programs to enhance awareness of hazards, including risk assessments to determine threat of exposure to common causes of lung cancer and other illnesses.

-Do You Need a Lawyer After a Construction Related Cancer Diagnosis?
+Do You Need a New York Lawyer After a Construction Related Cancer Diagnosis?

 If you have been diagnosed with cancer that may have been caused by exposure to hazards in construction work, workers’ compensation may not be sufficient to cover everything you have lost.
 You may have a third-party claim for compensation against a site owner, contractor, or other negligent party.

 Contact Wingate, Russotti, Shapiro, Moses & Halperin, LLP at (212) 986-7353 to schedule a free consultation.
-Our New York personal injury attorneys are known for experience, compassion, and results.
+Our New York occupational illness attorneys are known for experience, compassion, and results.
 We can tell you if you have a case and what damages you may be entitled to claim.